lanvymai/Climate-Change-Migration/README.md

 - Study specific disasters in isolation - allows for teasing out coping mechanisms.

 ## Acknowledgments

+This project was completed as a part of ECON 380: Senior Capstone @Beloit College 2021.
+Special thanks to the course instructor Prof Diep Phan.

 Special thanks to the Midwest Economics Association for the opportunity to present this research.

 The full presentation of this research can be found [here](https://docs.google.com/presentation/d/1sKTUUIy_kA80zLxevyjVPrJ7maUXksZA/edit?usp=sharing&ouid=102529998437857684808&rtpof=true&sd=true)
+The full paper on this research can be found [here](https://drive.google.com/file/d/1GeLBRd9y7Mhj0aI2iwSC8F4fxtJVIjs7/view?usp=sharing)